datawire/ambassador-docs/docs/emissary/1.13/howtos/consul.md

-   This will tell Ambassador Edge Stack that Consul is a service discovery endpoint.
+   This will tell $productName$ that Consul is a service discovery endpoint.
 Save the configuration to a file (e.g., `consul-resolver.yaml`, and apply this configuration with `kubectl apply -f consul-resolver.yaml`.
 For more information about resolver configuration, see the [resolver reference documentation](../../topics/running/resolvers).
 (If you're using Consul deployed elsewhere in your data center, make sure the `address` points to your Consul FQDN or IP address).